swagtop/bevy-flake/docs/details.md

 ## Who is this for?

-Developers who just want to develop Bevy on their NixOS system, while also having the ability to distribute their games to other operating systems, without needing to rely on GitHub Actions, or the like.
+This flake is for developers who just want to develop Bevy on their NixOS system, while also having the ability to distribute their games to other operating systems, without needing to rely on GitHub Actions, or the like.

+It is designed to be as close to a drop-in solution as possible, such that users can easily integrate it into their existing workflow.

-This flake is not made for packaging your game for Nix.
-For that you should use something like [Naersk.][naersk]
+*This flake is not made for packaging your game for Nix.
+For that you should use something like [Naersk.][naersk]*

 [naersk]: https://github.com/nix-community/naersk